gitdev-bash/bash_chat/README.md

 # bash_chat
-bash chat script
-in dev!!!
+bash chat is a bash chating script it can be used for communicating with other users on the device using this chat script.